mixmaxhq/csrf-request-tester/README.md

 (It's acceptable for Firefox to break because we intend our application to be used from Chrome (and I think that the proposed solution will work in Safari too).)

+It is acceptable for GET requests from Eve's frontend to partially fail by returning 200s, so long as they fail CORS (with Access-Control-Allow-Origin errors in the console), and the POST requests from Eve's frontend completely fail.

 It is acceptable for your solution to goals 4 and 5 to allow the POST call made by _Eve's_ backend to succeed too.
 Preventing server-side request forgery is out of scope for this exercise (that can be handled using server-to-server authentication).